xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_9.md

     - finding the key ASV to train the model
    - USE whole dataset to find the ASV --> use same ASV to determine the model for each location.
    - Keep the medication for now --> to see whether it is affected
    - Keep all variables in the model --> to determine later
+   - Would be stronger model, which can give

 3. Contact Hans --> Ryan's dataset
    - Hans will know --> to cut the barcode